oasysgames/oasys-docs/docs/architecture/2-hub-layer/2-ecosystem/1-token/1-4-oas-tokens.md

 ## WOAS

-Wrapped Oasys Token.
-ERC-20 Standard token with easy use for bridging.
+The Wrapped Oasys Token is an ERC-20 standard token designed for simplicity of token swapping.

 # sOAS & LOAS